You handed out hundreds of business cards last year... Take a guess how many are still in someone's possession right now.

 "Paper cards have always worked fine for me."

 Have they?
 Or have you just never measured how many referrals you're losing?
-Contractors who switch to digital cards (while keeping paper) consistently discover they were missing callbacks they didn't even know about.
+Contractors who switch to digital cards (while keeping paper) consistently discover they were missing repeat work they didn't even know about.
 You can't miss what you can't measure.
 The first time a customer calls you from a saved contact eight months after the job, you'll realize what paper cards were costing you.

 "I don't want to pay a monthly fee."